Icinga/icinga2/doc/3-monitoring-basics.md

 #### <a id="using-apply-for-custom-attribute-override"></a> Apply For and Custom Attribute Override

-Imagine a different more advanced example: You are monitoring your switch (hosts) with many interfaces (services).
+Imagine a different more advanced example: You are monitoring your network device (host) with many interfaces (services).
 The following requirements/problems apply:

-* Each interface service check should be named with a prefix and a running number
+* Each interface service check should be named with a prefix and a name defined in your host object (which could be generated from your CMDB, etc)
 * Each interface has its own vlan tag
 * Some interfaces have QoS enabled
 * Additional attributes such as `display_name` or `notes, `notes_url` and `action_url` must be
 dynamically generated

+Tip: Define the snmp community as global constant in your [constants.conf](5-configuring-icinga-2.md#constants-conf) file.

+    const IftrafficSnmpCommunity = "public"

-By defining the `interfaces` dictionary with three example interfaces on the `core-switch` host object, you'll make sure to pass the storage required by the for loop in the service apply rule.
+By defining the `interfaces` dictionary with three example interfaces on the `cisco-catalyst-6509-34` host object, you'll make sure to pass the [custom attribute](3-monitoring-basics.md#custom-attributes) storage required by the for loop in the service apply rule.

-    object Host "core-switch" {
+    object Host "cisco-catalyst-6509-34" {
       import "generic-host"
+      display_name = "Catalyst 6509 #34 VIE21"
-      address = "127.0.0.1"
+      address = "127.0.1.4"

+      /* "GigabitEthernet0/2" is the interface name,
+       * and key name in service apply for later on
+       */
-      vars.interfaces["0"] = {
+      vars.interfaces["GigabitEthernet0/2"] = {
+         /* define all custom attributes with the
+          * same name required for command parameters/arguments
+          * in service apply (look into your CheckCommand definition) */ iftraffic_units = "g"
-        port = 1
+         iftraffic_community = IftrafficSnmpCommunity
          vlan = "internal"
+         qos = "disabled"
+      }
+      vars.interfaces["GigabitEthernet0/4"] = {
+         iftraffic_units = "g"
+         //iftraffic_community = IftrafficSnmpCommunity
-        address = "127.0.0.2"
+         vlan = "renote"
          qos = "enabled"
       }
-      vars.interfaces["1"] = {
+      vars.interfaces["MgmtInterface1"] = {
-        port = 2
+         iftraffic_community = IftrafficSnmpCommunity
          vlan = "mgmt"
-        address = "127.0.1.2"
-      }
-      vars.interfaces["2"] = {
-        port = 3
-        vlan = "remote"
-        address = "127.0.2.2"
+         interface_address = "127.99.0.100" #special management ip
       }
     }